christianparpart/x0/docs/director.md

   to avoid serving requests by a backend that potentially has been to long offline, that it might have old backend logig.
 So setting this value to true might be a wise consideration in continuous developing production environments.
+- *scheduler*: Defines the request scheduling algorithm. one of:
+  - rr: round-robing scheduling (default algorithm)
+  - chance: schedule by chance, ie. the first backend that can handle the request is used, resulting first fully loading a server before using the next..
 - *cache-enabled*: ...
 TODO
 - *cache-deliver-active*: ...
 TODO
 - *cache-deliver-shadow*: ...
 TODO